 Key Takeaways: Building Trust Through Privacy Incident Documentation

-In last week’s session of The Privacy Collective, Doug Kruger, VP of Strategic Accounts at RadarFirst, took a deep dive with Jodi Daniels, Founder, CEO and Consultant at Red Clover Advisors, into this very important stage of the incident management lifecycle.
+In an unmissable session of The Privacy Collective, Doug Kruger, VP of Strategic Accounts at RadarFirst, took a deep dive with Jodi Daniels, Founder, CEO, and Consultant at Red Clover Advisors, into this very important stage of the incident management lifecycle.

 With the average cost of a data breach in 2022 at $4.35 million, there’s a lot on the line when an incident occurs.
 Fines and penalties are only part of the greater damage brought on by ineffective documentation.

 Building trust with customers is a long journey – one that can quickly “return to start” depending on how your organization handles data breaches and incidents.
 Reputation is something you can’t build overnight.
 Only through effective privacy incident documentation can you build trust and protect your organization.

 If documentation is so vital to an organization, how do most businesses document their privacy incidents?
 Well, we took a live poll during the session and received the following results:

 → 30% answered internally with an Excel spreadsheet